akazemian/Decoding-Mental-State/README.md

 ## Intoduction

 This project aims to predict a subject's mental state (focused, relaxed, neutral) by training a model on data collected using a [commercial EEG headband](https://choosemuse.com/shop/) during an experiment.
 The [dataset](https://www.kaggle.com/birdy654/eeg-brainwave-dataset-mental-state) used was uploaded to kaggle by Jordan Bird.
 The results of their study is summarized in this [paper](https://ieeexplore.ieee.org/abstract/document/8710576), which aims to classify mental states using feature selection techniques and classical classifiers such as Bayesian Networks, Support Vector Machines and Random Forests, obtaning an overall accuracy over 87%.

-In this post, I use 1d convolutions to compare the performance of deep learning with such classifical models.
-I attain an average accuracy of 84% without much processing or using new features.
+This project aims to compare the performance of deep learning with such classifical models.
+An average accuracy of 83% is achieved using a simple CNN model.

 ## The Data